 Women who were plasma donors prior to 2013 are encouraged to get their platelet count tested to determine their eligibility for platelet donation.
 Platelets are another specialty blood component needed for treatment of hospital patients.
 Women may also consider a double red cell donation or whole blood donation.

 To learn more about the blood components Memorial Blood Centers collects, please visit our About Blood page.

 - Do I receive payment for my donation?

 No. All donations made through Memorial Blood Centers are voluntary.
-In fact, blood that is collected from people who have been paid cannot be used for transfusion.
+In fact, plasma can only be transfused to a patient when it is donated voluntarily.

 Contact us at 1-888-GIVE-BLD for additional information.